 - Our walk-in clinics have on-site labs for processing blood and body fluids testing.
 For those we can’t process in-house, we use a local laboratory to do the testing.

 - Our Urgent Care clinics in Omaha provides urine drug screen testing for personal and business usage.
-We are part of the eScreen network for in-house testing, or we can be a collection site for some other labs.
+We use Clear Rapids for our in-house screening and Physicians Lab for verifications.
 Due to federal regulations, we stop doing drug screens three hours before closing time.

 - Omaha Urgent Care strives to provide prompt, personal, and professional care for all of our patients.

 Urgent Care Omaha clinics (Rockbrook Urgent Care, Crossroads Urgent Care, Bellevue Urgent Care) offer a variety of urgent care medical services to take care of you, your family, your friends, and your business.
-Our walk-in clinics provide medical care that fits your schedule.
 Our walk-in clinics provide medical care that fits your schedule when you have a non-emergency illness or injury.